Introduction to Negative Float

 Delays in Incoming Payments

-Sometimes, incoming payments don’t arrive as quickly as expected.
-Delays can stem from slow bank processing, mailing times, or holidays that disrupt payment schedules.
-This creates a gap between when you expect funds and when they’re actually available, leaving your account exposed to negative float.
+Sometimes, payments you’re expecting don’t arrive as quickly as you planned.
+This can happen because of slow bank processing, mailing delays, or holidays that mess up the payment schedule.
+When the money doesn’t arrive on time, it leaves a gap between when you expect to have the funds and when they actually show up, which can lead to negative float.

 Misalignment of Payables and Receivables